 - Employers can be held liable for injuries inflicted by dogs belonging to their employees and used in the course of work.
 The ground for liability is simply based on being the employer, not on negligence.

 What should a dog bite victim do to ensure getting compensation?

-- Take photographs of the wounds before they are treated and afterwards.
+- Take photographs of the wounds before they are treated and afterward.

 - The next step depends on the severity of the injuries.
-If the bite is to the face, or is significant, or requires hospitalization, retain a lawyer who has experience with dog bite cases.
-Attorney Kenneth M. Phillips reviews possible cases for free (to contact him, click "Contact" at the top of this page).
-If you are not sure that you need an attorney, see Does an Adult Need a Lawyer for a Dog Bite Claim? or Should Parents Get a Lawyer for Their Injured Child?
-Less significant injuries can be pursued in the small claims court, which can only award a limited amount of money but has the advantage of being quick and inexpensive.
+If the bite is to the face or is significant, or requires hospitalization, retain a lawyer who has experience with dog bite cases.
+Attorney Kenneth M. Phillips reviews possible cases for free (to contact him, click “Contact” at the top of this page).
+If you are not sure you need an attorney, see Parent to Parent.
+Less significant injuries can be pursued in the small claims court, which can only award a limited amount of money but is quick and inexpensive.